codedbyankit/Codedbyankit/README.md

   </tr>
   <tr>
 <td><a target="_blank" href="https://www.linkedin.com/in/prof-dr-shashi-shekhar-a404b81b9/?originalSubdomain=in">Sashi Shekhar</a></td>
-    <td>Ankit is a passionate Computer Science student with expertise in AI and machine learning.
-His hands-on work with projects like 3D Scene Completion showcases his technical proficiency and problem-solving skills.</td>
+    <td>Ankit is a passionate Computer Science student with a deep interest in AI and machine learning.
+I've seen him take on challenging projects like 3D Scene Completion with ease, and his ability to solve complex problems is truly impressive.</td>
   </tr>
   <tr>
     <td><a target="_blank" href="https://www.linkedin.com/in/sandipkishore/?originalSubdomain=in">Sandeep Kishore</a></td>
-    <td>Ankit consistently demonstrates a strong passion for AI and machine learning.
-His innovative approach to hands-on projects, like 3D Scene Completion, showcases both his technical aptitude and ability to tackle complex challenges.</td>
+    <td>Working with Ankit has been a great experience.
+He brings creativity and innovation to the table, especially when tackling complex AI and machine learning problems.
+His 3D Scene Completion project is just one example of his technical skill and problem-solving ability.</td>
   </tr>
   <tr>
     <td><a target="_blank" href="">Manish Kumar</a></td>
-    <td>Ankit has been an invaluable resource to our batch, always ready to lend a helping hand.
-His expertise in AI, machine learning, and problem-solving has made complex concepts much easier to understand for all of us.</td>
+    <td>Ankit has always been the go-to person for help in our batch.
+He has a unique ability to simplify complex AI and machine learning concepts, making them much easier for all of us to grasp</td>
   </tr>
   <tr>
     <td><a target="_blank" href="">Aman Kumar</a></td>
-    <td>Ankit is a great collaborator and a problem solver.
-His ability to simplify complex topics in AI and machine learning has not only helped me but many others in our batch to grasp difficult concepts with ease.</td>
+    <td>I've learned a lot from Ankit, not just through his knowledge but also his collaborative approach.
+He breaks down tough AI and machine learning concepts in ways that make them easier to understand, and he’s always willing to lend a hand when someone needs it.</td>
   </tr>
 </table>